seqan/seqan3/doc/main_page.md

 or specific guides.
 If you have previous experience with SeqAn2 or SeqAn1, have a look at \ref howto_porting.

+\ref cookbook contains a listing of code snippets, or *recipes* that might prove helpful once you have finished the full tutorial and you are implementing your own code.
+When you are looking for some inspiration on how to perform a particular task or when you searching for something you already know - its on the tip of your tongue - but you can't remember the syntax, take a look here.

 Before you publish and/or redistribute software based on SeqAn, please read through the notes on \ref about_copyright and \ref about_citing.
 There are few requirements beyond proper attribution, but this requirement we take seriously as it is the basis of